-• To explore computer modeling techniques using CAD and sketch up.

-• To learn basic skills of modeling, rendering in CAD, and to exercise methods of interface within CAD and sketch up.
+- To explore computer modeling techniques using CAD and sketch up. - To learn basic skills of modeling, rendering in CAD, and to exercise methods of interface within CAD and sketch up. - Perceive the basic Cad commands with respect to drawing properties.